hackshackers/hackshackers-hugo-content/blog/2011/05/knight-mozilla-challenge-better-comments-at-hackshackers-nyc-on-may-26.md

 ---
 title: 'Knight-Mozilla Challenge: Better Comments!
 Hacks/Hackers NYC on May 26'
-tags: []
-categories:
-- Meetups
-- New York City
 authors:
 - Jennifer 8.
 Lee
 date: "2011-05-18"
 _migration:
   id: 2966
-  timestamp: 1482973863
+  timestamp: 1483471675
+categories:
+- Meetups
+groups:
+- New York
 ---

 How often have you thought, there&#8217;s got to be a better way to do comments?
 On [May 26, do something about it][1].